OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 * Negotiation is automatic once peers see each other’s `supported_profiles`; emit diagnostics like `NO_COMMON_MAJOR(name)` when selection fails.

 #### Summary
 Discovery keeps the wire simple: nodes publish what they have, clients filter for what they need, and the system converges on compatible versions.
-Use typed topic metadata to choose streams, rely on capabilities to negotiate versions without handshakes, and treat discovery traffic as the lightweight directory for every SpatialDDS deployment.
+Use typed topic metadata to choose streams, rely on capabilities to negotiate versions without additional application-level handshakes, and treat discovery traffic as the lightweight directory for every SpatialDDS deployment.

 #### **3.3.1 Topic Naming (Normative)**